Mike Tyson vs. Andrew Golota: Judah vs. Quiroz

+Main Event

 As usual, Tyson started the fight aggressively by landing several power punches on Golota within the first 30 seconds of round one.
 Golota was able to withstand Tyson's early assault and effectively used his left jab and height advantage for the next two minutes to remain in the fight.
 During the final 30 seconds, Tyson became more aggressive and threw two big right crosses at Golota, one of which connected.
 Golota was forced to clinch Tyson in an effort to slow him down.
 After the referee separated the two, Tyson connected with a powerful right cross that dropped Golota to the canvas.
 Golota was able to get back up just before the round came to an end, but he was now bleeding from a cut above his left eye.
 After the first round, Golota twice asked his trainer to stop the fight.
 Hoping to secure the knockout victory, Tyson continued his aggressive assault in the second round, prompting Golota to clinch Tyson several times to try to slow down Tyson's furious rally and reduce the effectiveness of Tyson's power punches.
 Though Golota attempted to fight back, Tyson was able to easily win the round on all three judges' scorecards.

 In between rounds two and three, Golota told his corner that he would not continue, and began walking across the ring, and as the bell for the third round approached, referee Frank Garza informed Golota that he still had a few seconds to change his mind and come back fighting, but to no avail.
 Despite a desperate urging on the part of both his trainer and his cornermen, Golota refused to continue the fight — as the bell rang, Garza approached the opposite corner and raised Tyson's hand, awarding him victory via a technical knockout.